-Students are offered the opportunity to enter all phases of the petroleum and natural gas industry in meaningful and important jobs, continue their education towards advanced degrees, or - in some cases - pursue a combination of professional employment and continued education.
+Students are offered the opportunity to enter all phases of the petroleum and natural gas industry in meaningful and important jobs, continue their education toward advanced degrees or – in some cases – pursue a combination of professional employment and continued education.

-The bachelor of science degree in petroleum and natural gas engineering (PNGE) at West Virginia University will help you achieve personal and professional success.
-Encompassing the various design and application aspects involved in the discovery, production, and transportation of oil and natural gas resources, the PNGE program will guide you through a deep curriculum focused on developing engineering fundamentals and honing your creativity, providing you with exceptional opportunities for lifelong personal rewards and career advancement.
+The bachelor of science degree in petroleum and natural gas engineering at WVU will help you achieve personal and professional success.
+Encompassing the various design and application aspects involved in the discovery, production and transportation of oil and natural gas resources, the program will guide you through a deep curriculum focused on developing engineering fundamentals and honing your creativity, providing you with exceptional opportunities for lifelong personal rewards and career advancement.

-The Bachelors of Science degree in Petroleum and Natural Gas Engineering is accredited by the Engineering Accreditation Commission of ABET, www.abet.org .
+The bachelor of science degree in petroleum and natural gas engineering is accredited by the Engineering Accreditation Commission of ABET, www.abet.org .

 Fields of Study